GoogleCloudPlatform/gcp-token-broker/docs/concepts/providers.md

 ## Access boundary

-The broker can restrict the scope of an access token to a specific resource (e.g. a GCS bucket) by applying a [Credential Access Boundary](https://cloud.google.com/iam/docs/restricting-short-lived-credentials) (CAB) on the tokens that are returned by the providers.
+The broker can restrict the scope of an access token to a specific resource (namely, a GCS bucket) by applying a [Credential Access Boundary](https://cloud.google.com/iam/docs/restricting-short-lived-credentials) (CAB) on the tokens that are returned by the providers.
 To enable this feature, the client can pass a `target` attribute when it sends a request to the broker.